 Investing in the academic success of students, particularly those from diverse and low-income backgrounds, is an investment in the future health of communities.

-Through Kaiser Permanente’s work in schools and our support for college and career readiness, we are supporting economic opportunity in our communities by giving people the skills, knowledge, and access to higher education that will sustain them throughout their lives.
+Through Kaiser Permanente’s work in schools and our support for college and career readiness, we are supporting economic opportunity in communities by giving people the skills, knowledge, and access to higher education that will sustain them throughout their lives.

 Kaiser Permanente’s Community Health Careers initiative aims to improve career paths for underrepresented individuals and to help diversify the health care workforce.
 We work with local schools and nonprofits to provide programs that expose diverse and disadvantaged students to a broad array of health care professions.